Rendering of our vacuum chamber.

 An array of 10000 optical tweezers, ready to trap 10000 atoms.
 Using a spatial light modulator we can trap atoms in versatile geometries and even write our lab logo in atoms.

-FDTD simulations can look this pretty...
+FDTD simulations also look very pretty.

 The Bernien lab focuses on finding answers to the questions: How can we scale fully controlled quantum systems from the current few-particle level to many particles and large distances?
 How can we study the fascinating effects that arise from the increased complexity in these systems?
 How can these phenomena be utilized for quantum technology?